Table of Contents

 Whether 40 psi is too high or not depends on the type of car you have.
 Generally, the tires on most standard-sized and compact cars are considered to be optimally inflated at around 30-35 psi, so 40 psi would be considered a bit too high.
-However, larger vehicles may need a higher PSI than sports cars, so it’s always important to check your specific owner’s manual.
+However, larger vehicles may need a higher psi than sports cars, so checking your specific owner’s manual is always important.

 Is 35 too much air in a tire?

-For most vehicles’ tires, 35 psi is within the recommended tire pressure.
+35 psi is within the recommended tire pressure for most vehicles’ tires.
 However, this may vary depending on the manufacturer, tire size, and vehicle type.
 It’s important to always check your vehicle’s manual or the tire manufacturer’s website to find the optimal pressure for your specific vehicle.